protViz/prozor/README.md

 ```

-Example fo creating a fasta file with the `fgcz_create_fasta.R` script
+Example for creating a fasta file with the `fgcz_create_fasta.R` script

 ```bash
 ls ./fasta_db/fgcz_3071_Chlorella